Jarred Kelenic Player Props: Mariners vs. Angels

 Jarred Kelenic At The Plate

-- He ranks 55th in batting average, 86th in on base percentage, and 29th in slugging among the qualified hitters in baseball.
+- Among qualified hitters in MLB action, he ranks 55th in batting average, 81st in on-base percentage, and 23rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.